CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11/README.md

 ## sshadd

-To make it easier to add ssh keys to ssh-agent put this script in ~/.ssh/sshadd
+To make it easier to add ssh keys to ssh-agent put this script in ~/.ssh/sshadd.sh.
+The alias `sshadd` is already in ~/.bashrc.

 ```bash
 #!/bin/sh